jncraton/web-apps-cpsc2330/lectures/18-javascript.md

 ## Exercise

 Open your browser's developer console (F12 or right-click -> Inspect, then 'Console' tab).
 Type `alert('Hello, Class!');` and press Enter.
-Describe what happens.